Thanksgiving Butternut Squash Soup

 DIRECTIONS:

 1. Cut the butternut squash lengthwise and scoop out seed.
 Salt and pepper the inside.
-Drizzle with olive oil and spinkle with fresh sage.
+Drizzle with olive oil and sprinkle with fresh sage.
 Roast the squash skin side up in a 400 degree oven until tender and slightly charred

 2. Allow the squash to cool and scoop out the flesh